hnaderi/edomata/docs/tutorials/0_getting_started.md

 - We can deposit/withdraw some amount of assets to an open account
 - We must be able to close an account, if it is settled (meaning its balance is zero)

-We'll start by modeling domain events first, that we have from event storming or other kind of design practices:
+We'll start by modeling domain events first, that we have from event storming or other kinds of design practices:

-> I'll use scala 3 enums for modeling ADTs, as they are neat and more close to what modeling is all about; but you can use `sealed trait`s and normal `case class`es too
+> I'll use scala 3 enums for modeling ADTs, as they are neat and closer to what modeling is all about; but you can use `sealed trait`s and normal `case class`es too

 ```scala mdoc:reset
 enum Event {